aba-sah/aba-sah.github.io/ebri_dbn/index.md

-# Building a Proof of Concept - EBRI Digital Business Network
+# Building a Proof of Concept &ndash; EBRI Digital Business Network

-blah
+Second time using this project as  a demonstrator and I'm finally getting around to documenting the story behind it.

 ## Test